Neighborhoods Guide

 From Farmland to a Residential Haven

-Kew Gardens Hills was once a part of rural farmlands in Queens.
-Developed in the 1920s and 30s, it was initially a community of small homes and apartments.
-The neighborhood’s distinctive name was given by a developer who was inspired by a trip to the Kew Gardens section of London.
-The area's character was further shaped in the 1960s with a significant influx of Jewish residents, who have since become the dominant demographic and have greatly influenced the neighborhood's culture and commerce.
+Kew Gardens Hills was once part of rural farmlands.
+Developed primarily in the 1920s and '30s, it transitioned from small farms to a community of small homes and apartments.
+The neighborhood’s distinctive name was given by a developer inspired by a trip to the Kew Gardens section of London.

 A Diverse and Close-Knit Community